zju3dv/AutoRecon/README.md

 1. Download the demo data from [Google Drive](https://drive.google.com/drive/folders/1IFbK9b7gzqwh9QkZe6zoLmcSFr_zW3rJ?usp=drive_link) and put it under `data` (-> `data/custom_data_example/...`)
 2. Run the pipeline with `exps/code-release/run_pipeline_demo_low-res.sh`

 > NOTE: In the demo script, we assume the images come from a sequential video stream and use sequential matching for SfM.
-If you have unordered images, the default setting might lead to inferior result and it is recommended to use exhaustive matching or vocab-tree instead.
+If you have unordered images, the default setting might lead to inferior results and it is recommended to use exhaustive matching or vocab-tree instead.

 ## Run the pipeline with annotated data in the IDR format
 1. Download the BlendedMVS data from [GoogleDrive](https://drive.google.com/drive/folders/1ZLQ0hap6o_Tjr7S6H_EAn17pz4_qFluW?usp=sharing) and put it under `data` (-> `data/BlendedMVS/...`)
-2. Run one of the script in `exps/code-release/bmvs`
+2. Run one of the scripts in `exps/code-release/bmvs`

 ## Run the pipeline with CO3D data
-1. Downloadt the CO3D data from [GoogleDrive](https://drive.google.com/drive/folders/1u-ugNhwFVtV6TKZ2J29iwcdQY2iwVnoi?usp=sharing) and put it under `data` (-> `data/CO3D_DEMO/...`)
+1. Download the CO3D data from [GoogleDrive](https://drive.google.com/drive/folders/1u-ugNhwFVtV6TKZ2J29iwcdQY2iwVnoi?usp=sharing) and put it under `data` (-> `data/CO3D_DEMO/...`)
-2. Run one of the script in `exps/code-release/co3d_demo`
+2. Run one of the scripts in `exps/code-release/co3d_demo`

 # Extract Mesh